kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/abilities/index.md

 > **Example**: a character with STR 2 is fighting a goblin with AC 12.
 The character strikes the goblin with his sword and rolls 11.
 STR 2 is added for the total to-hit strike of 13 (which is better than AC 12), so  the goblin is hit!

+> **Design note**: at DC 16 stands in for most of traditional Saves vs. Hold or Paralysis.

 ## Dexterity (DEX)

 Measure of speed, agility, reflexes and coordination.
 Dexterity is important for Thieves who rely on subterfuge and clandestine activities to advance their careers.
 Dexterity score affects the following: